Shabana Mahmood: Personal life

 In a 2024 interview with Gabriel Pogrund of The Sunday Times, Mahmood was described as a "devout Muslim".
 She said, "My faith is the centrepoint of my life and it drives me to public service, it drives me in the way that I live my life and I see my life."

 Honours

-Mahmood was sworn into the Privy Council on 6 July 2024, entitling her to be styled "The Right Honourable".
+Mahmood was sworn into the Privy Council on 6 July 2024, entitling her to be styled "The Right Honourable" for life.